Mathematics for CSET

 Those test takers, who intend to obtain Single Subject Teaching Certification in Foundational-Level Mathematics, get an opportunity to teach in specific areas of this subject such as Consumer Mathematics, General Mathematics, Probability and Statistics, Agebra and Geometry.

 For Algebra in the Foundational-Level, the topics include Algebraic Structures, Polynomial Equations and Inequalities, Functions and Linear Algebra.

 Similarly, the topics of Geometry include Parallelism, Plane Euclidean Geometry, Three-Dimensional Geometry and Transformational Geometry.

 The contents of Number Theory include Natural numbers.
 In the problems of Probability and Statistics, the test takers have to answer the questions that are based on Conditional Probability, permutation and combination, and finite probability to name only a few.
-On the other hand, calculation of mean, media and mode are the basic areas that are tested in CSET.
+On the other hand, calculation of mean, median and mode are the basic areas that are tested in CSET.

-In CSET Mathematics, many of the topics of Foundational level are repeated except for Calculus and History of Mathematics.
+Many of the topics of Foundational level are repeated except for Calculus and History of Mathematics.